Least-Cost Transportation Planning

 How it is Implemented

-“Fix It First” means that transportation planning and funding give top priority to maintenance, operations and incremental improvements to existing transportation facilities, and major capital projects are only implemented if there is adequate additional funds (SELC and ELI, 1999; NGA, 2004).
+“Fix It First” means that transportation planning and funding give top priority to maintenance, operations and incremental improvements to existing transportation facilities, and major capital projects are only implemented if there is adequate additional funds (NGA 2004).
+This can be incorporated into LCP.

 Travel Impacts